-In an era of choice overload and near-constant exposure to advertising, many brands perceive consumers to be reluctant to remain loyal to one brand.
-Yet it is not necessarily that consumers do not want to or cannot be loyal, but rather that they are demanding more of the organisations they choose to affiliate themselves with.
+We are in an era of choice overload and near-constant exposure to advertising.
+Many brands perceive consumers to be reluctant to remain loyal to one brand.
+Yet it is not necessarily that consumers do not want to or cannot be loyal.
+Rather, they are demanding more of the organisations they choose to affiliate themselves with.

-No longer sufficient to sell good quality products and promise strong customer service, consumers increasingly want their brand to ‘stand for something’.
+It is no longer sufficient to sell good quality products and promise strong customer service.
+Consumers increasingly want their brand to ‘stand for something’.
 Cue, purpose-led brands.
-This week we’re exploring what this latest buzzword means, and questioning its value to brands looking to connect with consumers at a level that goes beyond sales.
+This week we’re exploring what this latest buzzword means.
+We also question its value to brands looking to connect with consumers at a level that goes beyond sales.

 The latest trend?

-The term ‘purpose-led brand’ has become something of a buzzword in recent months, with many industry commentators writing about the subject.
+‘Purpose-led brand’ has become something of a buzzword in recent months.
+Many industry commentators are writing about the subject.

 Only last week Marketing Week published a piece about energy giant E.ON’s bid to become a purpose-led brand.
 E.ON’s global head of brand and customer communications, Emma Inston, told Marketing Week ‘the strategy had to evolve due to changing consumer needs and because [E.ON] is keen to adopt a leadership position when it comes to renewable energy solutions.’